carriedaymont/growthcleanr/README-adjustcarryforward.md

 ```R
 > fwrite(cleaned_data, "cleaned.csv", row.names = F)
 ```
+Note that the column names should be as described for `cleaned_data` the Example under Quickstart.

 The sweep script is executed from the command line on the cleaned data file: